 General eligibility

-• The award will be open to cross-border investigations published via any credible medium (e.g. print, broadcast television or radio, online, documentary film, multimedia etc.).
+The award is open to cross-border investigations published between 1 January and 31 December 2025 via any credible medium, including print, broadcast TV or radio, online, documentary film, multimedia, and podcasts.

 • Nominated investigations must involve journalists based in at least two European countries that have signed up to the full cross-sectoral strand of the European Union’s Creative Europe Programme, which provides core funding for IJ4EU.